priancho/mysqldump-to-csv/README.md

 ## Change log
 * 2014/10/27 - Master branch ignores empty columns.
 So it is difficult to track the column index of a value in a given CSV output.
 This branch will output empty string as it is and the number of columns of all rows will remain unchanged.
+* 2014/10/27 - Fix for the previous bug that happens where one column is a string ending in `)` and the next column is a string starting in `(`.
+The previous logic suggested that the parentheses would be stripped.
+This bugfix ignores parentheses appearing inside string values.

 ## Background
 A quickly-hacked-together Python script to turn mysqldump files to CSV files.
 Optimized for Wikipedia database dumps.